Abraham Cresques, Catalan Atlas (detail), 1375.

-This one-term module introduces students to the history of global interactions between different parts of the world through a focus on early connections in the period 1200-1500.
+This one-term module introduces students to the long history of global interactions between different parts of the world through a focus on early connections in the period 1200-1500.
 By following the circulation of people, knowledge, religion, and goods in the late medieval world, this module compares regions from the Mediterranean and Islamic world to India and China.
-The module will be set within the theoretical framework of global history.
-Topics include diasporas, material culture, African states and empires, the silk roads, global cities, and medieval travellers.
+The module will be set within the theoretical framework of global history, a new(ish) approach which Warwick has been at the forefront of developing.
+As a team-taught module, Caravans and Traders draws on the wide range of global history expertise represented at Warwick's Global History and Culture CentreLink opens in a new window.
+Topics include diasporas, material culture, Islamic states and empires, the silk roads, global cities, and medieval travellers.
+You will also work with a range of medieval sources, including travel accounts, commercial letters, and maps.

 This second-year undergraduate 15 CATS module runs for ten weeks in the Autumn term.
 In this module students will:

 - Gain an understanding of non-European histories, and their connections with and impact on medieval European history.